Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Does Laos have a retirement visa?

-No named retirement visa category exists.
-The sponsored LA-B2 arrangement described in the LA-B2 section above is the de facto route most retirees use.
-It is a practitioner-managed arrangement, not a published official retirement pathway.
+No named retirement category exists.
+The sponsored LA-B2 covered in the LA-B2 section above is the de facto route most retirees use.
+It is a practitioner-managed arrangement, not an official retirement pathway.

 Q